Businesses

 They’ve got a phone concierge where you can order your groceries, too – feel free to ask any questions before shopping online or heading down.

-There are only 2 outlets in Singapore: Binjai Park and Great World City.
-The latter is home to Ryan’s Kitchen, an Aussie-style restaurant serving breakfast dishes, burgers, and grilled meats.
+There’s only 1 outlet in Singapore at Great World City.
+This supermarket is also home to Ryan’s Kitchen, an Aussie-style restaurant serving breakfast dishes, burgers, and grilled meats.

 Sure, all the major supermarkets have halal food.
 These ones, however, are catered specially for Muslim shoppers, with a wider range of exclusively halal food products and items.